leebyron/spec-md/spec/Markdown.md

 `<h3>`, type `###`.
 Optionally, a header may be "closed" by any number of `#` characters.

-Note: Spec Markdown requires that documents start with `#` and that each section contained within is only one level deeper.
-An \<h1> section may only contain
+Note: Spec Markdown requires that documents start with a header.
-\<h2> sections.

 ### Paragraphs